streamingfast/substreams-sink-graph-load/README.md

 graphman -c /etc/graph-node/config.toml rewind 0x6a3bb2ef0a20f5503495238e54fef236659f56f1c57e1602b0de2b3d799fe154 12369620 QmABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqr --force
 ```

+3. If you are removing indexes, now is the time to do it (see section **Postgresql indexes speedup**)

 ### Injecting into postgres and restarting graph-node indexing:

 1. Inject the csv files into postgres.
 List the files in `/tmp/substreams/csv/{entity}`